-The Tax Exempt and Government Entities (TE/GE) Division of the IRS recently issued an internal memorandum regarding extended Information Document Request (IDR) enforcement timelines due to the COVID-19 pandemic and resumption of examination activities.
+The Tax Exempt and Government Entities Division (TE/GE) of the IRS recently issued an internal memorandum extending the use of modified Information Document Request (IDR) enforcement timelines and examination activities until further notice, due to the COVID-19 pandemic.

-In response to the COVID-19 pandemic, the IRS implemented its People First Initiative to assist taxpayers during the unprecedented time, including by suspending all in-person contacts and some compliance actions through July 15, 2020.
+In response to the COVID-19 pandemic, the IRS implemented its People First Initiative, which included suspending all in-person contacts and some compliance actions through July 15, 2020.
 Read the RSM Tax Alert.

-Examination agents and managers may use their business judgement in granting taxpayers flexibility with respect to otherwise rigid IDR timelines.
+TE/GE further extended this relief in its December 15 memorandum, allowing examination agents and managers to use their business judgment in granting taxpayers flexibility with respect to otherwise rigid IDR timelines.
 This modification applies to taxpayers who are unable to reply timely or completely to an IDR or follow-up request due to the COVID-19 pandemic.

-- In-person contact will be permitted only when necessary and with social distancing and other appropriate COVID-19 precautions
+- In-person contact will be permitted only when necessary.

-- Virtual appointments will be available via teleconference or Webex
+- Virtual appointments can be via teleconference or WebEx.